By Dan Bawden, CAPS, CGR, GMB

-- Curbless showers – nothing to step over, and can be rolled into if a wheelchair becomes necessary later.
+- Curbless showers so that there is nothing to step over.
+These can be rolled into if a wheelchair becomes necessary later.

 - Anti-scald, temperature and pressure balanced tub shower valves for safer bathing.

-- Widen entry doors to at least 32”.
+- Widened entry doors to at least 32.”

 - 32”-36” pocket doors.